oulib-resdata/datamgmt_101/outline_datamgmt.md

 ***

 Motivation.
-Why you should care. [~5 mins] Managing Research Data allows you to plan ahead, make choices about how you will save and organize your data.
-Considering these things early helps with
+Why you should care. [~5 mins]
+   - What?
+The way your data is organized/saved; e.g.
+      * file names/organization
+      * where data is stored & backed up
+      * long-term - how data will be made public
+   - Planning early, as you begin helps with
       * ability to find files
       * ability to understand what is contained in your files
       * sharing data/files/results
       * collaboration
+   - Today discuss some simple steps to manage your data to hopefully same you some grief/time later

 Show example research project files and discuss.
-[5-7 mins] Leading questions; e.g "I come back to this after working on a job application.
-Where is the data I collected on December 17?", "What is this file/directory?"
+[5-7 mins] "Amanda's Research Project - a graduate student is studying spiral galaxies and the supermassive black holes at the center of these galaxies.
+She has images, spectra, some preliminary measurements and analysis, as well as some background information in this directory."
+  Amanda will share this folder with an undergrad working with her over the summer.
+Take just a few minutes to discuss/think about what information the undergrad can get just by looking at this.

 Concepts to be covered; use above discussion when possible
 1. File Naming [7-10 mins]